-The long-awaited Bipartisan Student Loan Certainty Act of 2013, passed July 31st and signed into law August 9th, resulted in new legislation that changed student loan interest rates retroactive to July 1, 2013.
-Under the new law, interest rates that were scheduled to double to a fixed 6.8% were changed to a new rate standard.
+The Bipartisan Student Loan Certainty Act of 2013 resulted in new legislation that changed student loan interest rates retroactive to July 1, 2013.
+Interest rates that were scheduled to double to a fixed 6.8% were changed to a new rate standard under this law.

 Now loan interest rates will be based on the 10-year Treasury bill each June 1 plus an added percentage – an added 2.05% for undergraduate Federal Direct Subsidized and Unsubsidized Loans and an added 3.6% for graduate Federal Direct Unsubsidized Loans.
 When the economy is strong and government borrowing is more costly, the higher interest is passed onto the student loan borrower as well.
 Likewise, savings during more sluggish periods also result in lower interest rates for borrowers.

 Corresponding rates based on first disbursement date are as follows:

 - Subsidized and Unsubsidized Loans for undergraduate students